 With over 25 years of experience as one of the nation’s largest domestic infant adoption agencies, American Adoptions has helped thousands of birth mothers in various unique situations to place their child for adoption.
 We are confident we can help you as well!

 Do You Need Insurance for Giving a Kid Up for Adoption?

 Sometimes, women facing an unplanned pregnancy have no insurance at all.
-This can be extremely stressful, and they wonder how they will ever afford the costs of pregnancy and childbirth, even if they eventually place their child for adoption.
+This can be extremely stressful, and they wonder how they will ever afford the costs of pregnancy and childbirth, even if they place their child for adoption.

-An adoption specialist will contact the appropriate networks and offices to obtain insurance coverage for you during your pregnancy.
+An adoption professional will contact the appropriate networks and offices to obtain insurance coverage for you during your pregnancy.
 They will also look for other state-funded options to supplement your medical expenses outside of what is covered by your new insurance policy.
 They will make sure you are not financially burdened by any medical costs incurred during your adoption.